marcduiker/azure-functions-university/lessons/typescript/queue/queue-homework-resume-api-typescript.md

 ## Goal 🎯

-The goal for this lesson is to create a function that reads an `Accomplishment` message from the `accomplishment-items` queue and saves this as a JSON file to Blob Storage in a `accomplishments` container.
+The goal for this lesson is to create a Function that reads an `Accomplishment` message from the `accomplishment-items` queue and saves this as a JSON file to Blob Storage in a `accomplishments` container.
 Here are some examples of accomplishments:

 - A certificate you achieved.
 - An online course your completed.